 Meanwhile, add the spinach, cilantro, lime juice, and salt to the bowl of your food processor.
 Pulse until mixture is a smooth paste-like texture.
 Set aside.

 Flip the fajita filling and return to the oven for another ten minutes.
-If you prefer your chicken a bit crispy, switch oven to broil for the final five minutes.
+If you prefer your chicken a bit crispy, switch the oven to broil for the final five minutes.

 While the fajita filling is finishing, prepare the avocado cream sauce, by processing all the ingredients in a food processor until smooth.
 Set aside.